 “Public space, by its very nature and construct, is the neutral common ground that we the people own and fund collectively,” said Nidhi Gulati at Project for Public Spaces, a nonprofit that creates community-based public places.
 “It’s the most rightful place for us to occupy as members of a civil society to express our opinions.”

-Read my latest for the Bay Area Monitor in which I interview Bay Area Women's March organizers and discuss civic open spaces as places for the citizenry to exercise their First Amendment Rights.
+For the Bay Area Monitor I interviewed Bay Area Women's March organizers and discuss civic open spaces as places for the citizenry to exercise their First Amendment Rights.

-This article appears in the League Centennial Special Edition of the Bay Area Monitor, a publication of the League of Women Voters of the Bay Area.
+This article appeared in the League Centennial Special Edition of the Bay Area Monitor, a publication of the League of Women Voters of the Bay Area.
+Please contact me for a PDF.
+Unfortunately, the journal ended and was not archived.

 No comments: